Gluten Free Fried Chicken Tenders | Gluten-Free, Dairy-Free

 And this is such an easy recipe to prep and fry them up in a pan.

-You can use a GF all purpose flour like Bob’s Red Mill but we really love the certified GF oat flour.
+You can use a GF all purpose flour like Bob’s Red Mill bean flour blend, but we really love the certified GF oat flour.
 It has a nice, thick texture when fried.

 I usually take 2-3 boneless chicken breasts and cut them lengthwise into tenders.
-Place them in a ziploc bag with about 1-2 tablespoons of seasoned salt and fill with enough filtered water to cover the chicken.
+Place them in a bowl with about 1-2 tablespoons of seasoned salt and fill with enough filtered water to cover the chicken.

 When ready to fry, pour about 1/2 cup flour into a bowl and coat the chicken.
 Adding more flour if you run out.
 Then preheat the oil and fry them until nice and brown.

-Gluten Free Fried Chicken Tenders Recipe
+Fried Chicken Tenders | Gluten-Free, Dairy-Free

 - 2-3 boneless chicken breasts

-- 1-2 tbsp GF seasoning salt
+- 1-2 tbsp seasoned salt

-- Cold filtered water
+- cold filtered water